 Scaling Up with Device Partners

-Working with trusted, proven device partners helps to scale up demand response programs quickly and efficiently.
+Working with trusted, proven device partners helps to scale up demand flexibility programs quickly and efficiently.
 Virtual Peaker is fortunate to have an expansive and growing list of device partners for smart thermostats, EV charging stations, water heaters, and battery storage systems.

 These device partners have the experience to roll out and expand programs, providing the devices utilities need with event calling at their fingertips.
 These OEMs can share best practices for utilities engaging with homeowners, and the best strategies for easy enrollment, discounts and incentives, and incentives processing,